• Menu

 A clean, zero-fade or the main part of your head, combined with a big, long stripe of hair that should stay stick-straight using high-weight pomade.

-35. Faux Hawk
+35. Faux Hawk Haircut for Men

 If you find the Punk Mohawk too extreme, you can opt for a Faux Mohawk that involves shaving less of your hair.